 As the world evolves from the age of industry to information, human capital is becoming the benchmark of corporate success.
 Jobs and businesses based on intelligence are continuing to rise.
 The table below was prepared several years ago by Ocean Tomo, LLC.
-It divides corporate market value on the S&P 500 between tangible (brick and mortar) to intangible (human capital) assets and highlights the shift toward the intangible.
+It divides corporate market value on the S&P 500 between tangible (brick and mortar) and intangible (human capital) assets and highlights the shift toward the intangible.

 Along with the reality that equity is no longer solely determined by material assets; is the realization that these intangibles don’t readily conform to traditional accounting framework.
 It’s causing the industry to re-evaluate practices, models and assumptions, and valuations to transition from the tangible norm.

 The Human Capital Management Institute has developed statements to report on human capital in formats similar to traditional financial statements.
 They have a taken a page out of the book Luca Pacioli wrote in 1494 about double-entry bookkeeping, to come up with the following:

 Human Capital Statement

 Supplementing the Income Statement, this statement measures the human capital impact on financial performance over a period of time.
 Some of the key items it measures include: